 - cannot be pleased

-- makes you believe that you cannot do anything right
+- causes you to believe that you cannot do anything right

 - causes you to feel afraid, helpless, numb